 Experience, Specialized Knowledge, and Other Requirements

-Skills and Abilities – With or without reasonable accommodations
+Skills and Abilities – With or without accommodations

-- Has ability to perform physical activities that require considerable use of arms and legs and moving the whole body, such as sitting, standing, walking, bending, climbing, twisting, squatting, reaching overhead, grasping, lifting, balancing, kneeling, pushing, pulling and handling of objects; is on feet most of shift.
+- Has ability to perform physical activities that require considerable use of arms and legs and moving the whole body, such as sitting, standing, walking, bending, climbing, twisting, squatting, reaching overhead, grasping, lifting, balancing, kneeling, pushing, pulling and handling of objects

-- Has the ability of frequently lifting up to 75 pounds, occasionally 100 pounds with assistance.
+- Has ability to frequently lift up to 25 pounds; occasionally lift up to 50 pounds

-- Has normal eyesight and depth perception, with or without correction.
-Ability to see and read instructions, meters, gauges, and technical materials.
-Must be able to distinguish between colors.
+- Has normal eyesight and depth perception, with or without correction

-- Must hear normal tones, with or without correction.
+- Hears normal tones, with or without correction

-- Ability to work under supervision and cooperatively with other employees.
+- Work under supervision; work cooperatively with other employees

-- Ability to listen, understand, read and communicate information.
+- Ability to listen, understand and communicate information

 The physical and cognitive demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.